Fortis Inc. Announces Third Quarter Dividends - 2021

 ST. JOHN'S, Newfoundland and Labrador, July 28, 2021 (GLOBE NEWSWIRE) --

-The Board of Directors of Fortis Inc. ("Fortis" or the "Corporation") (TSX/: FTS) has declared the following dividends:
+The Board of Directors of Fortis Inc. ("Fortis" or the "Corporation") (TSX/NYSE: FTS) has declared the following dividends:

 - $0.3063 per share on the First Preference Shares, Series "F" of the Corporation, payable on September 1, 2021 to the Shareholders of Record at the close of business on August 19, 2021;